 Many people who visit take a ferry tour out to the islands.
 The most popular is the three-island tour of Mull, Staffa, and Iona.
 It includes a 45-minute boat ride from Oban to the port of Craignure, on Mull, then a one-hour bus ride across Mull from Craignure to Fionnophort, followed by a cruise in a smaller boat to visit Staffa where the boat docks for one hour, then Iona where the boat docks for two hours.
 Staffa is famous for Fingal’s Cave, which is Stonehenge-like in its mystery, and was also the inspiration for Mendelssohn’s Hebrides Overture.
 Iona is known for a 13th century Benedictine Abbey.
 The tour is ten hours in duration from leaving the ferry landing to the return and, doing the math, there are three hours spent at places seeing things and seven hours in transit.
 John suffers from motion sickness and, while any one of the modes of transit could affect him, the smaller boat closer to open seas would just about guarantee a miserable time for him.

 We decided, instead, to take the five-minute ferry ride across to Kerrera, one of the islands we could see from the window of our Airbnb, and do some hiking over there.
-Kerrera is a small island, 7 kilometers long and 2 kilometers wide and is home to 45 people.
+Kerrera is a small island, seven kilometers long and two kilometers wide and is home to only forty-five people.
 To get there, we had to take a ferry from the Gallanach ferry landing, 2.5 miles down the road from Oban.
 This required a taxi, which we found at the Oban Ferry landing.
-On our short ride down to the Kerrera ferry, we chatted up our driver.
+On our short ride down to the Kerrera ferry, we chatted up the driver.
 We asked if he was from Oban and he told us no, that he was from Hungary.
 As we talked, we learned that he had been in Oban for six years.
 After leaving Hungary he had come to Oban for a short visit, decided that he loved it here, and hasn’t left.

 We got to the ferry landing and paid the driver for the ride.
 He gave us a card with his phone number on it in case we needed help getting back to town after our hike.
 The ferry arrived at the landing carrying a half a dozen school children, a few parents, and a small, three-legged dog.
 They disembarked and we boarded the ferry, along with two other older couples and two young American women who appeared to be around thirty.
 We were all dressed to hike.